AusPrinzip/Solidly-veNFT-liquidifier/README.md

 ### Circular Economy

-Liquidao creates a self-sustaining circular economy:
+It creates a self-sustaining circular economy:

 1. vNFT holders deposit for liquidity, receiving liquid tokens based on the deposit ratio
 2. The platform gains voting power from accumulated vNFTs